hey-its-d2t2/MetaImage/README.md

 ## 📑 Implementation Details
 This project uses Apache Commons Imaging to parse EXIF data from JPEG files, which allows us to dynamically access metadata fields and display them in key-value format.
 The library provides flexible methods for working with image metadata, making it ideal for this kind of application.

-- For more about Apache Commons Imaging, visit the official documentation. <a href ="https://commons.apache.org/proper/commons-imaging/gettingstarted.htm" target='_blank'/> Link 1  <a href = "https://github.com/apache/commons-imaging/blob/master/src/test/java/org/apache/commons/imaging/examples/MetadataExample.java" target = '_blank'> Link 2
+- For more about Apache Commons Imaging, visit the official documentation. <a href ="https://commons.apache.org/proper/commons-imaging/gettingstarted.htm" target='_blank'> Link 1 </a>
+<a href = "https://github.com/apache/commons-imaging/blob/master/src/test/java/org/apache/commons/imaging/examples/MetadataExample.java" target = '_blank'> Link 2 </a>

 ## 🛠 API Endpoints
 - Upload Image and Extract Metadata